smadds/node-red-contrib-udmx/README.md

 ## Tips
 * Restart node-red after inserting dongle to ensure it is detected
+* If running Node-Red under Docker, make sure the Container has Runtime & Resources set to Privileged mode in order to access the USB port.

 ## Known Issues
 * The dependency node-usb requires a library installing first on linux OS (inc. Raspberry Pi).
 Full details under Installation here: https://github.com/tessel/node-usb#readme.
 Be sure to do this before trying to install UDMX.